COVID-19 Information Guide

 (Source: Q&A on Coronaviruses (COVID-19), World Health Organization.)

-This section provides practical information: advice about staying healthy, mentally as well as physically, and who to contact if you develop symptoms.
+This section provides practical information: advice about staying healthy, mentally as well as physically, and who to phone if you develop symptoms.

-This section provides links to advice about protecting yourself, including handwashing and wearing masks, talking about COVID-19 with children and keeping healthy and occupied while in isolation.
+This section provides links to advice about protecting yourself and others, including handwashing and wearing masks, talking about COVID-19 with children and keeping healthy and occupied while in isolation.

 - Measures to Reduce COVID-19 in Your Community, Government of Canada.
 See also Awareness Resources (some of which are available in multiple languages) and Prevention and Risks